-20 START/STOP key Operation

-- 1. Press START/STOP key to start or stop the short test by SHORT、OCP & OPP test setting parameter when SHORT、OCP & OPP test function is enabled. - 2.
-The Load will goes to "ON" automatically when press START/STOP key to start the short test and the Load will goes to "OFF" automatically when press START/STOP key to stop the short test.
-The Load will stay to "ON" If load was "ON" before short test. - 3.
-The SHORT、OCP & OPP test function for test the UUT's short protection, The SHORT, OCP & OPP tests will sink the load's full scale current or power to apply the test condition.
-If the UUT's voltage drop is between the V_Hi and V_Lo limits programmed, the left 5-digit LCD display will shows "PASS", otherwise it will show "FAIL".

-21 Rotary Shuttle Knob
+20 START/STOP key Operation Press START/STOP key to start or stop the short test by SHORT, OCP & OPP test setting parameter when SHORT, OCP & OPP test function is enabled.
+The load will go to "ON" automatically when pressing the "START/STOP" key to start the short test and the load will go to "OFF" automatically when pressing the "START/STOP" key to stop the short test.
+The load will stay to "ON" If it was "ON" before short test.
+The SHORT, OCP & OPP test functions are used to test the circuit protection of a unit under test.
+These tests will sink the load's maximum current or power to apply the test condition.
+If the UUT's voltage drop is between the V_Hi and V_Lo limits programmed, the lower 5-digit LCD display will shows "PASS", otherwise it will show "FAIL".
+Press any key to return to normal mode LCD display.
+21 Rotary Shuttle Knob Right Knob: Adjust flash digit value clockwise to increase set value.
+Right Knob: Adjust flash digit value counter-clockwise to increase set value.